chip-edw/AutoTask-Ticket-Manager---Base/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug or unexpected behavior in ATTMS
-title: ''
+title: "[BUG]"
 labels: ''
 assignees: ''

+---

+assignees: ""
 ---

 ## 🐛 Describe the bug